 The program also offers opportunities for graduate students and leaders already employed in governance to conduct research to advance their professional practice while contributing to the policy and research priorities of the Weldon Cooper Center.

 The internship program aims to equip students with hands on public service and policy experience, to support their professional development, and to provide the Commonwealth of Virginia with practical, useful research.

-A student shall be defined as a person pursuing an academic degree, preferably at the graduate level, who has an interest in local government.
+These internships and opportunities will be offered based upon applicant interest and qualifications.
 Interest in local government can be demonstrated by past experience with internships, volunteering, relevant research, or by a brief essay defining an interest in local government.
-This scholarship is targeted towards graduate students, but rising seniors may be considered.

 The internship program for undergraduate students offers the following credit-bearing and paid opportunities annually through the UVA Internship Placement Program:

 - One full-time summer internship placement at the Virginia Municipal League (paying $5,000 in tuition and a $5,000 stipend)